Faiber09/Data-Science-Capstone-Project/README.md

 ## Project scenario
-In this capstone, I take the role of a data scientist working for a new rocket company.
-Space Y that would like to compete with SpaceX founded by Billionaire industrialist Allon Mask.
-My job is to determine the price of each launch.
-I do this by gathering information about Space X and creating dashboards for my team.
-I also determine if SpaceX will reuse the first stage.
-Instead of using rocket science to determine if the first stage will land successfully, I train a machine learning model and use public information to predict if SpaceX will reuse the first stage.
+In this capstone project, I acted as a data scientist for a fictional aerospace company called Space Y, a competitor of SpaceX.
+My task was to determine the price of space launches by collecting public data using Web Scraping and SQL, and creating dashboards for my team.
+Additionally, I developed machine learning models to predict whether SpaceX would reuse the first stage of their rockets, comparing the accuracy and effectiveness of various algorithms.
+This project allowed me to apply advanced data science and machine learning techniques in a real-world context and prepare reports for stakeholders.

 ## Tools used
 SQL, Python, Sklearn, Folium Lab, Plotly, GitHub, Powerpoint